Miranda L. Soucie – Partner

 Miranda has quickly earned a reputation for being a fierce advocate for her clients.
 She is a passionate and well-rounded litigator.
 If one thing can be said about Miranda’s interactions with her clients, it is that she truly cares.
 Having been through the process of a personal injury suit herself, she is uniquely in touch with what it is like to be in the client’s shoes.
 This fact is reiterated consistently by Miranda’s clients:

 Likewise, Miranda’s tireless efforts have led to an ever-growing list of substantial victories within the courtroom and millions of dollars in settlements.
 Miranda’s efforts on behalf of her clients has also been recognized by her peers throughout Illinois.
-In 2015, she was named by the Chicago Daily Law Bulletin as an Emerging Lawyer in the State of Illinois.
+In 2015, She was named by the Chicago Daily Law Bulletin as a Leading Lawyer in the State of Illinois in 2018.
 This is an honor extended only to those lawyers who are the most recommended by their peers in statewide surveys.
-In addition, she was also recognized as a 2015 Rising Star by Super Lawyer, another listing of outstanding lawyers who have attained high degrees of peer recognition and professional achievement.
+In addition, she has also been recognized each year since 2015 as a Rising Star by Super Lawyer, another listing of outstanding lawyers who have attained high degrees of peer recognition and professional achievement.
 In 2015, she was named as 40 under 40 by the Central Illinois Business Magazine, which recognizes the achievements, leadership, innovation, experience and community involvement of young professionals in Central Illinois.

 Driven by a ceaseless desire for intellectual and creative growth, Miranda has written several articles for a variety of legal publications and has also completed speaking engagements concerning an assortment of relevant legal issues.
-In 2014, Miranda was appointed as an Adjunct Professor for the University of Illinois College of Law, where she teaches trial skills to the traveling trial team which competes nationwide.
+Miranda is also an Adjunct Professor for the University of Illinois College of Law, where she teaches trial skills to the traveling trial team which competes nationwide.

 Miranda serves on the Illinois Trial Lawyers Association’s (ITLA) Civil Practice & Rules Committee.
 She also serves as the President of the East Central Illinois Women Attorneys Association (ECIWAA).
 In addition to her work with ITLA and ECIWAA, Miranda is a member of the Illinois State Bar Association (ISBA) and the American Association for Justice (AAJ).